 E. tumidifrons has been recorded from Colombia, Guyana, French Guiana, Brazil, and Peru.
 The species is closely related to E. fenestra, but it differs having an inflated and dark-colored frons.
 E. tumidifrons has a more northerly distribution, while E. fenestra has been recorded from southern Brazil and from northern Argentina (Munroe, 1970).

-Photo location: Montagne de Kaw, French Guiana.
+Photo data: Montagne de Kaw, French Guiana.